ducksrfr/mac_admin/README.md

-# **New** PPPC/TCC profiles compatible with macOS Mojave 10.14
+# **New** FileVault Password Mismatch Fix for Mojave
 Hi!
 I'm a Mac admin based in Austin, TX and I've uploaded some helpful scripts and configuration profiles compatible with macOS High Sierra and Mojave.
 You may freely use or modify anything I upload, but please check out the MIT license.

+### Mojave script: Resolve an out-of-sync FileVault password with mobile AD user accounts
+* There is a major bug in Mojave with AD-bound mobile user accounts.
+If a user's password is reset off of the Mac (like in Active Directory, Okta, or an AD-bound Windows PC) the FileVault password is never updated to reflect the password change.
+* Users may report that their Keychain or account password at the login screen alternates between the old and new/current network password based on whether they are connected to the corporate network.
+* A simple restart does not resolve the mismatched FileVault password
+* This script revokes and reissues a Secure Token, then updates the FileVault preboot volume
+* I use a LAPS script in a Jamf extended attribute at my org, so this script pulls that password value for use with `sysadminctl`
+* Members of the MacAdmins Slack report that Apple has acknowledged the issue, however a resolution will not be released until macOS 10.15 (at the earliest).

 ### Mojave: Privacy Preferences Policy Control (TCC) profiles

-* In macOS Mojave a user might encounter new privacy permission pop-ups when they launch apps like Microsoft Office, VirtualBox, or even Terminal.
-I built one giant profile at my org, however I have split that into multiple profiles based on the app so that you can upload to your MDM server, or copy and paste what you need.
+* In macOS Mojave a user might encounter new privacy permission pop-ups when they launch apps like Microsoft Office, Parallels, Citrix, or TeamViewer.
 * You can find more information about the PPPC profiles from Apple <https://help.apple.com/deployment/mdm/#/mdm38df53c2a>
 * My profiles tend to focus on granting access to:
-  * `SystemPolicyAllFiles` example: Terminal, iTerm, or Sophos Anti-Virus
+  * `SystemPolicyAllFiles`
-  * `AppleEvents` example: Dropbox, Microsoft AutoUpdate, Skype for Business, or VirtualBox
+  * `AppleEvents`
-  * `Accessibility` example: Citrix Receiver/Workspace, Parallels Desktop, VirtualBox, or TeamViewer QuickSupport
+  * `Accessibility`
 * You cannot pre-approve Location Services, Microphone, or Camera access.

 ### Pkgs